 We safeguard U.S. nonmilitary facilities from all hazards by developing state-of-the-art security standards in collaboration with public and private homeland security partners.

-Leadership for the Interagency Security Committee (ISC) is provided by the chair (the Department's Assistant Secretary for Infrastructure Protection), the Executive Director, and nine standing subcommittees:
+Leadership for the Interagency Security Committee (ISC) is provided by the chair (the Department's Assistant Secretary for Infrastructure Protection), the Program Director, and eight standing subcommittees:

 - Steering Subcommittee

 - Standards Subcommittee

 Membership in the ISC consists of over 100 senior level executives from 60 federal agencies and departments.
 View primary and associate members in the ISC.

 ISC subcommittees identify long- and short-term priorities and oversee strategic initiatives.
 Current subcommittees include the following:

 - Steering Subcommittee: Provides input to the chair and/or the program director on priorities, project plans, and the operational impact of proposed initiatives to the security of Federal facilities

 - Standards Subcommittee: The focal point for coordination of all ISC standards

 - Best Practices Subcommittee: Evaluates technology solutions, develops a process and guidance on best practices to deliver lessons learned and shared information, and maintains a clearinghouse of information for Federal security programs to full ISC membership.